First Of All...

 If you're a super-picky dresser and you love a piece, but, for some reason, don't wear it, we'd like to see it!
-It must be in good condition—new or gently worn, and free from defects, rips and stains.
-We are unlikely to take everyday workwear, anything made by the million (fast fashion isn’t our speed), very casual tees and sweats, or jeans.
+It must be high quality and in good condition—new or gently worn, and free from defects, rips and stains.
+We are unlikely to take everyday workwear, anything made by the million (fast fashion isn’t our speed), including many (but not all) mall brands, very casual tees and sweats, or jeans.

 So, it has to be in perfect condition?

 Preferably, yes, but there's a bit of wiggle room.
 If your piece is compromised in a minor way, don't try to hide the defect—tell us upfront (complete with photo) and it may well pass.
 If it's a vintage piece, yes we do need to know about the underarm bleaching or the 8” handsewn hem.
 And also remember, we know some things actually improve with age.

 We admit it, we’re label snobs, but only because certain designers are genius.
 If your piece is an indie label, or has no label, or even is one of Topshop’s finest moments, that’s not going to put us off, not if it's amazing.
 We rate every piece on its own merits.